Logo

 Janice Hahn complained because James Dobson used the National Day of Prayer for partisan purposes.

-James Dobson has been named by Christianity Today as one of the Trump Administration's top "Evangelical Faith Advisers".
+In 2016, James Dobson was named by Christianity Today as one of the Trump Administration's top "Evangelical Faith Advisers".

 In 2020, James Dobson worked alongside other conservative Evangelicals and Evangelical organizations, including Jim Daly and Focus on the Family, to support the reelection of President Donald Trump.